Robert Hummel, PhD

 Rubert Hummel PhDDr.
 Robert Hummel serves as the Chief Scientist of the Potomac Institute for Policy Studies in the Science and Technology Policy Division and is a member of the Center for Revolutionary Scientific Thought.
 He is the author of the Potomac Institute book, Alternative Futures for Corrosion and Degradation Research and is also serving customers in DARPA and OSD.
 He is the principal author of the Institute’s forthcoming book on machine intelligence.
 Prior to joining the Potomac Institute, he served as a program manager at DARPA for nearly nine years, managing and initiating projects in information exploitation, computer science, and sensor design.
 Prior to joining DARPA, he was a tenured faculty member at NYU’s Courant Institute of Mathematical Sciences in the Computer Science Department, where he did research in computer vision and artificial intelligence.
 Dr. Hummel earned his PhD in mathematics from the University of Minnesota, and he holds a B.A., also in mathematics, from the University of Chicago.

-Senior Fellow and Member, Board of Regents, Potomac Institute for Policy Studies
+Member of the Board of Directors, Potomac Institute for Policy Studies

 Senior Fellow, Potomac Institute for Policy Studies